kylebarron/stata_kernel/docs/src/using_stata_kernel/intro.md

 ## Displaying graphs

-`stata_kernel` displays graphs by quietly inserting a `graph export` command after any command that creates a graph, and then loading the saved file.
+`stata_kernel` displays graphs by quietly inserting a `graph export` command after any command that creates a graph, and then loading and displaying the saved file.
 The advantage of this approach is that it will display _all_ graphs created, even inside a loop or program.

 To minimize false positives, the graph keyword must appear at the beginning of a line.
 To hide the display of a graph, just prefix `graph` with [`quietly`](https://www.stata.com/help.cgi?quietly).

-To display graphs from user created commands (e.g., `coefplot`), use `graph display` after the command that generated the graph.
+To display graphs from user created commands (e.g., `coefplot` or `vioplot`), add the keyword to the [`user_graph_keywords` setting](../../getting_started#graph-settings).
+You can do this either in the configuration file before starting the session or with `%set user_graph_keywords coefplot,vioplot` during the session.

 ### Graph display format